 Meet the Storm Chaser

 Strong winds, cold air, a fierce thunderstorm—the signs of a tornado forming.
 While most of us run away from this type of weather, Connor Mockett runs toward it.
-From a young age, the 21-year-old Winchester native and Foodland employee held a strong interest in weather that has inspired his main passion in life: being a storm chaser.
+From a young age, the Winchester native held a strong interest in weather that has inspired his main passion in life: being a storm chaser.

 In this interview, Connor tells us about how he got swept into the world of storm chasing (pun intended!), his most memorable adventures, and some of the tips and tricks that he’s learned along the way.